Gaurav-Wankhede/AegisIDE/core/constitution/article-VI.md

 **Continuous Improvement**:
 - **Regular Reviews**: Scheduled assessment of amendment effectiveness and impact
 - **Feedback Integration**: Incorporation of user and stakeholder feedback into future amendments
-- **Knowledge Sharing**: Integration with byterover-mcp for cross-project amendment learning
+- **Knowledge Sharing**: Integration with @mcp:memory for cross-project amendment learning
 - **Process Optimization**: Continuous improvement of amendment procedures and effectiveness